yp/reHCstar/_includes/docs/README.md

 that will be replaced, respectively, with the input pedigree file, the output haplotype configuration file, and the input additional assumption file.

 For example, the default value of the `--cmd` option (i.e. the default command line) is:

     ./reHCstar -4 -p "{pedigree}" -h "{haplotypes}" -a "{assumptions}"

-The final command line used to invoke the `reHCstar` executable is composed by concatenating the argument of the previous option with the argument of a second option, `--cmd-rec`, which specifies the options (of `reHCstar`) that regulates the maximum number of recombinations.
+The command line used to invoke the `reHCstar` executable is composed by concatenating the argument of the previous option with the arguments of two other options: `--cmd-rec` and `--cmd-time`.
+The first one, `--cmd-rec`, specifies the options (of `reHCstar`) that regulates the maximum (and, possibly, minimum) number of recombinations.
 In particular, the argument must include the placeholder `{number}` which will be replaced before invocation with the actual maximum number of recombinations.
+Moreover, the argument may include the placeholder `{min_number}` which will be replaced before invocation with the largest lower bound on the number of recombinations computed so far.

 For example, the default value of the `--cmd-rec` option is:

-    --global-recomb --global-recomb-number "{number}"
+    --global-recomb --global-recomb-number "{number}" --global-recomb-min-number "{min_number}"

+The last option that regulates the final command line of `reHCstar` is `--cmd-time` and, if specified, must include the placeholder `{time}` which will be replaced before invocation with the maximum CPU time of the `reHCstar` execution (in seconds).
+An empty argument disables the running time limit control (albeit it could be enforced anyway via OS services).

+For example, the default value of the `--cmd-time` option is:

+    --time-limit {time}

+The following sections present the other main features of `reHCstar-mgr.py` while the full list of its options is available in the integrated help (option `-h`).

+### Automatic Genotype Partition ###

 The subdivision of the input genotypes in (smaller) overlapping blocks is regulated by the following two options: `--block-length` (short form